 - Light Fixtures Light fixtures should be operational and diffusers should be installed.
-If emergency lighting and exit signs are not functional, immediately initiate a work request with your servicing Facilities Services organization (see Appendix F). - 2) Lighting Intensities Light intensities should be adequate for the tasks being performed.
+If emergency lighting and exit signs are not functional, immediately initiate a work request with Facilities Services (see Appendix F). - 2) Lighting Intensities Light intensities should be adequate for the tasks being performed.
 If lighting seems inadequate when all fixtures are working, consider obtaining additional fixtures, especially if the laboratory arrangement is temporary.
-If this will not resolve the problem, call EH&S at 206-543-0465.
+If this will not resolve the problem, call EH&S at 206.543.0465.
 In a few cases, increased lighting may be required to reduce potential hazards from activities such as laser use or ultraviolet light applications.
-In these unusual situations, contact EH&S Radiation Safety at 206-543-0463.
+In these unusual situations, contact EH&S Radiation Safety at 206.543.0463.